PUM01-2025/PowerFlow/README.md

 ***NOTE:** On Ubuntu and possibly other Linux distributions, Matlab may need to be started using a command similar to `LD_PRELOAD=/lib/x86_64-linux-gnu/libstdc++.so.6 matlab`.*

-You need the MEX file as well as the PowerFlow.m script in your Matlab PATH to use PowerFlow from Matlab scripts.
+You need the MEX file as well as the PowerFlow.m script in your Matlab PATH to use PowerFlow in Matlab scripts.
 See the build instructions on how to acquire those.

 #### Loading a network